 CPS does not assign students to high schools based on home addresses.
 Students may select from among all CPS high schools.
-(Some high schools have entrance requirements that must be met.)
+Some high schools (School for Creative and Performing Arts, Walnut Hills and Dater High) have entrance requirements that must be met.

 Students entering high school at grades 7, 8 and 9 apply to high schools via CPS' online application process, with most seats assigned by lottery.

-Online high school applications will continue to be accepted after the application period closes Spring 2015; however, waiting until later to submit high school applications is not recommended because students then have far less chance of getting into their first-choice high schools.
-The online High School Application Process ends June 30, 2015.
-After that, applications to high school will be accepted at CPS' Customer Help Center, 2651 Burnet Avenue, Corryville (45219).
+Online high school applications will continue to be accepted after the application period closes Spring 2016; however, waiting until later to submit high school applications is not recommended because students then have far less chance of getting into their first-choice high schools.
+The online High School Application Process ends June 30, 2016.
+After that, applications to high schools will be accepted at CPS' Customer Help Center, 2651 Burnet Avenue, Corryville (45219).

 Apply online to high school via PowerSchool